John Hannah (American football): Coaching career

 Hannah became an assistant coach at Governor Dummer Academy in Massachusetts, leaving to accept the head coaching job at Somerville High School in 2004.
 While concurrently serving as the city's youth development coordinator, Hannah led the Somerville team through one winless season.
 He left to become a special assistant coach at his alma mater, Baylor School in Chattanooga, Tennessee, in 2005.
 He resigned from his coaching position at the conclusion of Baylor's 2005 football season.

 Personal life

-Hannah's brothers Charley and David were also All-Conference linemen for the University of Alabama.
-Charley Hannah played in the NFL from 1977 to 1988 for the Tampa Bay Buccaneers and the Los Angeles Raiders.
-Charley was a member of the Super Bowl XVIII winning Raiders.
+Hannah's brothers, Charley and David, were also All-Conference linemen for the Alabama Crimson Tide.
+Charley played in the NFL from 1977 to 1988 for the Tampa Bay Buccaneers and the Los Angeles Raiders.
+He was a member of the Super Bowl XVIII winning Raiders.

 In the summer of 1972 after his junior year, Hannah married his high school sweetheart, Page Pickens, an Alabama cheerleader.
-They later had a son and a daughter who were raised in Boston.
+They later had a son and a daughter, who were raised in Boston.